zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

    Option of the Importers panel

+By clicking the *Points as Empty Objects* button, users can import a 2D/3D point file (*.csv* or *.txt*) as Empty objects in relative or absolute coordinates.
-In the import window, user must: first, locate the appropriate file; second, after pressing the *Toggle Region* button (the one with a gear on the icon, placed on the right side of the window) associate the first 4 columns of the coordinates file with the equivalent values (name, X, Y, Z) of the selected file (*.csv* or *.txt*) and define the separator (comma, space, semicolon, :numref:`Fig. %s <ImportersFIG_02>`).
+In the import window, users must: first, locate the appropriate file; second, after pressing the *Toggle Region* button (gear icon on the right side), associate the first 4 columns to name/X/Y/Z and define the separator (comma, space, semicolon, :numref:`Fig. %s <ImportersFIG_02>`).

-In the first case, by clicking the *Coordinates* button user can import in Blender 2D point (such as .csv files) of both relative and absolute coordinates.
-On the menu which appears on the right side of the window, user can associate the first 4 columns of the coordinates with the correspondent values (name, X, Y, Z) and then define the separator (comma, space, semicolon).
-To visualize absolute coordinates within Blender, user must flag *Shift coordinates* button and 3DSC will automatically shift the file.
-The options *Shift coordinates* and *Has header*, respectively on the top and on the lower part of the right side of the *Toggle Region* window, allow to: force 3DSC to consider the SHIFT coordinates (if the 2D survey is georeferenced and if the SHIFT has previously set up on 3DSC and BlenderGis) and ignore the first line of the selected file (if a header is presented).
+The options *Shift coordinates* and *Has header* allow to: apply SHIFT values to georeferenced data (when SHIFT has been configured in 3DSC/BlenderGIS) and ignore the first line if the source file has a header.

 .. _ImportersFIG_03: